haniravi/nito/Notes.md

 ## Layers

-After some tests (w/o the kwyboard) I decided that 4 layers will be enough.
+After some tests (w/o the keyboard) I decided that 4 layers will be enough.

 Those layers are presented below